JohanKnarreborg/DEEP_BIOMED/README.md

 This repository contains the code for the final exam project in Deep Learning in Biomedicine (CS-502) @ EPFL Autumn 2023.

 ## Project description
-The project aims to develop a deep learning model that can segment blood vessels ...
+The project aims to develop a deep learning model to segment the myocardium vasculature and investigate the performance difference between the traditional U-Net and the more novel U-NETR on this task.
+Moreover, we implement the possibility of using a pretrained model that we report results for using fine-tuning.\
+In this way, we investigate the performance of the different models to be able to reason about the effects of various model types and training strategies on a complex biomedical segmentation task.

 ## Code structure
 The code of the project is developed in Python 3.8, and uses Hydra for configuration management.
 The code is structured as follows: